Keywords

 The four test fungi were also identified microscopically (1000x) to corroborate their characteristics.
 A. niger, C. albicans, M. gypseum and T. mentagrophytes shared similar characteristics with the same fungi theoretically.
 Figure 3 showed the identification results of the test.
 The A. niger shows that this fungus has an elongated shape with visible fungal part such as conidia, vesicles, and conidiophores that were obvious by the staining process.
 Meanwhile, Figure 3 depicting the C. albicans compared to A. niger.
 C. albicans has a variable round shape with a bluish color and nonuniform cell size.
 Each cell shows a different individual because this fungus is a unicellular microorganism.

-MIC test on A. niger
+MIC result on A. niger

 The MIC test results for A. niger showed that well with a clear appearance only occurred at 60% concentration treatment, whereas those at 30%, 15%, 7.5% and 3.75% were cloudy with fungal colonies on the surface medium.
 These observations are relatively weak compared to other studies, such as Yanti et al. (2017) which examined the essential antifungal test on kaffir lime against five type of Aspergillus fungi, revealing an inhibitory mechanism as delayed spore germination and the formation of mycelia at a concentration of 0.05%.